 Tips for Applying to Graduate School in Philosophy

-Philosophy majors make many different career choices and among them is graduate school in philosophy.
-Students develop an individualized plan with a member of the philosophy department as soon as possible.
-To help students who wish to pursue this route, we offer the following general recommendations.
+Philosophy majors make many different career choices.
+Students interested in graduate study of philosophy should develop an individualized plan with a member of the philosophy department as soon as possible. .

-- By the start of the Spring semester of the junior year, assemble a list of ten graduate programs to which you wish to apply.
-These should include roughly five terminal PhD programs and five terminal MA programs.
-(In general, students should anticipate completing a terminal MA degree at one university, then applying for a PhD granting program at another university.)
+- Assemble a list of ten graduate programs to which you wish to apply by your Junior year.
+These should include roughly five terminal Ph.D. programs and five terminal MA programs.
+(In general, students should anticipate completing a terminal MA degree at one university, then applying for a Ph.D. granting program at another university.)
 Note any unusual program requirements.

-- Graduate school applications will be submitted beginning in early December for admission in the following year, so allot time prior to this to prepare your applications.
+- Graduate school applications will be submitted beginning in early December for admission in the following year, so allot time before this to prepare your applications.
 If you need additional financial support for graduate school applications, please contact the chair of the philosophy department.